ilap/slip39-dart/README.md

  This SLIP39 implementation uses a 3 level height (l=3) of a 16 degree (d=16) tree (T), which is represented as an array of the level two nodes (groups, G).

- The degree (d) and the level (l) of the tree are 16 and 3 respectively, which means that max d^(l-1), i.e. 16^2, nodes (N) can be in a complete tree (or forest).
+ The degree (d) and the level (l) of the tree are 16 and 3 respectively, which means that max d^(l-1), i.e. 16^2, leaf nodes (M) can be in a complete tree (or forest).

  The first level (l=1) node of the tree is the the root (R), the level 2 ones are the `SSS` groups (Gs or group nodes) e.g. `[G0, ..., Gd]`.

- The last, the third, level nodes are the only leafs (group members) which contains the generated mnemonics.
+ The last, the third, level nodes are the only leafs (M, group members) which contains the generated mnemonics.

  Every node has two values:
   - the N and